Dinesh-Nyaupane/JSTrainingSecondSem/JSBuiltInObjects/NumberBooleanMath/ClassTask.md

 **Sample Output:**
 `Area of circle with radius 7 is 153.94`
-*The area is calculated using π × 7², where π ≈ 3.1416, rounded to 2 decimals.*
+*The area is calculated using π × 7², rounded to 2 decimals.*

 **What to Use:**
 `Number()`, `isFinite()`, `Math.PI`, `Math.pow()`, `toFixed()`